 Evaluate lender legitimacy

 Make sure you’re working with a lender you can trust.
 Find out by doing your homework.
-Check reviews from third-party sources and look up lenders’ listings with the Better Business Bureau.
+Check reviews from third-party sources.

 While you’re at it, take the time to compare lenders so you can find the best personal loans available.
 Don’t settle for one you think is favorable, because you might end up losing out on a better deal.